Analysing similarities between legal court documents using natural language processing approaches based on Transformers: Introduction

-Hence, this legal management tool allowed reducing the length of the judicial process, generating positive impacts such as the decrease of the operational costs of a lawsuit based on the lower allocation of the resources necessary for its judgment.

-Recent studies have shown that machine learning algorithms are critical tools capable of solving high-complexity problems using Natural Language Processing (NLP)~\cite{bib4}.
-To this end, it is possible to highlight the works of~\cite{bib5,bib6,bib7,bib8,bib9,bib10,bib11}, which, taking into account the context of words, apply techniques of word-embeddings generation, a form of vector representation of names, and consequently of documents.
-The use of word-embeddings is essential to analyze a large set of unstructured data as presented in court.
+To optimise the procedural progress the Brazilian legal system provides, for ways, such as the procedural economy, the principle of speed, due process in order, and the principle of the reasonable duration of a case to ensure the swift handling of judicial proceedings~\cite{bib2}.
+Hence, one of the major challenges of the Brazilian Justice is swiftly meeting the growing judicial demand.
 At present, a specialist triages the documents and distributes the lawsuits to be judged among the team members, configuring a deviation from the main activity of the specialist, which is the production of the draft decisions.
-This occurrence reinforced a further increase in the congestion rate (an indicator that measures the percentage of cases that remain pending solution by the end of the base-year) and to the decrease in the supply of demand index (acronym in Portuguese for “Índice de Atendimento à Demanda” - IAD - an indicator that measures the percentage of downtime of processes compared to the number of new cases)~\cite{bib1}.
+This occurrence reinforce a further increase in the congestion rate (an indicator that measures the percentage of cases that remain pending solution by the end of the base-year) and to the decrease in the supply of demand index (acronym in Portuguese for “Índice de Atendimento à Demanda” - IAD - an indicator that measures the percentage of downtime of processes compared to the number of new cases)~\cite{bib1}.

+Thus, using a process grouping mechanism, it is possible to assist with the allocation of work among the advisers of the office for which the process was drawn with a good rate of similarity between the documents analysed.
+Furthermore, it contribute to the search for case-law\footnote{A legal term meaning a set of previous judicial decisions following the same line of understanding.} for the judgement of the cases in point, guarding the principle of legal certainty.
+According to Gomes Canotilho~\cite{bib3}, the general principle of legal certainty aims to ensure the individual the right to trust that the legal rulings made of their issues are based upon current and valid legal norms.

+In this way, it is possible to develop, test and deploy this methodology based on deep learning for grouping judicial processes, consolidating it for the Brazilian Labour Court from the tests and validations applied.